 There is also the classic "treasure hunt" prompt.
 No, it's not a prompt about a treasure hunt.
 It's a prompt where there are no length guidelines given, but if you hunt around on the rest of the website you can find length guidelines.

-For example, the University of Chicago provides six “Extended Essay” prompts.
-They are required, and you must choose one, but nowhere on the page is there any guidance about word count or page limit.
+For example, the University of Chicago provides seven "Extended Essay" prompts.
+You must write an essay in response to one prompt of your choosing, but nowhere on the page is there any guidance about word count or page limit.

 Help!
 There Really Is No Guidance on Length

 If you really can't find any length guidelines anywhere on the admissions website and you're at a loss, I advise calling the admissions office.
 They may not be able to give you an exact number (in fact, they probably won't), but they will probably at least be able to tell you how long most of the essays they see are.
 (And keep you from writing a panicked, 20-page dissertation about your relationship with your dog).

 In general, 500 words or so is pretty safe for a college essay.
 It's a fairly standard word limit length, in fact.
 (And if you're wondering, that's about a page and a half double-spaced.)
 500 words is long enough to develop a basic idea while still getting a point across quickly—important when admissions counselors have thousands of essays to read!

 "See?
 It says 500 words right there in tiny font!"

 The Final Word: How Long Should a College Essay Be?

 The best college essay length is usually pretty straightforward: you want to be right under or at the provided word limit.
 If you go substantially past the word limit, you risk having your essay cut off by an online application form or having the admissions officer just not finish it.
 And if you're too far under the word limit, you may not be elaborating enough.

 What if there is no word limit?
 Then how long should a college essay be?
 In general, around 500 words is a pretty safe approximate word amount for a college essay—it's one of the most common word limits, after all!